mothur/mothur.github.io/_wiki/edamame.md

 This string of commands will produce a file for you called stability.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.pick.opti\_mcc.groups.rarefaction.
 Open it.
-You\'ll see that for 4049 sequences, we\'d have 36 OTUs from
-the Mock community.
+You'll see that for 4049 sequences, we'd have 36 OTUs from the Mock community.
 This number of course includes some stealthy chimeras that escaped our detection methods.
 If we used 3000 sequences, we would have about 32 OTUs.
-In a perfect world with no chimeras and no sequencing errors, we\'d have 20 OTUs.
+In a perfect world with no chimeras and no sequencing errors, we'd have 20 OTUs.
 This is not a perfect world.
 But this is pretty darn good!

 ## Preparing for analysis

-We\'re almost to the point where you can have some fun with your data (I\'m already having fun, aren\'t you?).
-We\'d like to do two things- assign sequences to OTUs and phylotypes.
+We're almost to the point where you can have some fun with your data (I'm already having fun, aren't you?).
+We'd like to do two things- assign sequences to OTUs and phylotypes.
 First, we want to remove the Mock sample from our dataset using the [remove.groups](remove.groups) command: